-These changes may happen because your face and neck is swollen and sore after surgery.
+These changes may happen because your face and neck are swollen and sore after surgery.
 They will usually reduce or disappear once you start to heal.
-Swelling might also change how you look but this will usually get better too.
+Swelling might also change how you look, but this will usually get better too.

 You might have some permanent changes in what you can do and the way you look.